Texas lakes and rivers go together. Such a huge state as Texas would be expected to have many lakes and rivers. Don't you think?

 With growing population after westward immigration of the 1800s, floods were sometimes a problem.
 Construction of reservoirs began for flood control.
 Later when drought set in, Texas recognized their secondary benefit was saved water resources.6

 With purchases made via links on our site, we may earn a small commission at no extra cost to you.
 Details at our Advertising Policy.
-As an Amazon Affiliate we earn from qualifying purchases.

 Some streams feeding into rivers become intermittent.
 Some river flows are inconsistent.
 Reservoirs have been important creations.
 Doing just as their name says: reserving the flow of river and stream water.